-As luck would have it, I was watching someone that has cooked with cast iron for a very long time (30+ years) and they showed me a little cleaning trick that has been passed down from one cook to the next throughout the years.
+As luck would have it, I was watching someone that has cooked with cast iron for a very long time (40+ years) & they showed me a little cleaning trick that has been passed down from one cook to the next for countless generations.

-I still consider myself a newbie to cast iron, so I just had to share in case any of you other newbie’s out there need this tip too.
+Even now, years later, I still consider myself a newbie to cast iron, so I just had to share in case any of you other “newbie’s” out there need this tip too.

-Start out with a pan that has the food on the bottom that just won’t budge.
+- Start out with a pan that has the food on the bottom that just won’t budge.
 Put it on the stove and let it heat up for a couple of minutes.
-I put it on medium.
+I put it on medium heat.

-It’s going to sizzle like crazy and you let it do it’s thing for a few seconds.
+It’s going to sizzle like crazy, just make sure you let it do it’s thing for a few seconds.

 I had to use metal this time and it did just fine.
 This old beat-up pan is one that I found at a yard sale years ago and it still needs to be re-seasoned…otherwise I wouldn’t dare use metal.

-This stuck-on food was really bad so I had to repeat it once.
+This stuck-on food was really bad so I had to repeat the process, but just once.